-"Cobham's partnership with Inmarsat that provides FleetBroadband connectivity for the Volvo Ocean Race is perhaps the most recognized example of how our combined capabilities deliver outstanding results for any organization aiming to widen their reach and expand audience engagement," says Matt Galston, senior director global market strategy and development at Cobham.
-"The Nekton teams use of Fleet Xpress and SAILOR 100GX high power terminals raises the bar, succeeding not only in audience growth but also in bringing the global scientific community right on board the ship, enabling real-time collaboration to improve mission outcome and better understand our constantly changing planet."
+"Cobham's partnership with Inmarsat to provide Fleetbroadband connectivity for the Volvo Ocean Race is perhaps the most recognized example of how our combined capabilities deliver outstanding results for any organization aiming to widen the reach and expand audience engagement," said Matt Galston, Sr. Director Global Market Strategy and Development at Cobham.
+"The Nekton team's use of Fleet Xpress and SAILOR 100GX High Power terminals raises the bar, succeeding not only in audience growth but also in bringing the global scientific community right onboard the ship, enabling real-time collaboration to improve mission outcome and better understand our constantly changing planet."